 Growing up, I wanted to be a microbiologist until I got to college and found out that in addition to biology you had to also be good at chemistry.
 Bill’s a wiz at that but I still can’t tell the difference between emulsify, liquefy, and puree—unless those are blender settings, of course.
 That explains why, when I only caught snippets of the conversation between him and our friend Sally regarding something about oil and wine, I didn’t pay close attention.
 It was only when I saw them get out their calendars to schedule a day trip that I understood that we would be visiting an olive grove and a winery.
 Naturally there would have to be time for lunch, so let’s go!
-Read the rest of this entry
+Continue reading “When you mix oil with wine”

 We’ve been wanting to visit Annecy at least since we moved to France two and a half years ago and probably long before that given how many travel videos about this country we used to watch in the US.
 Since the train is our preferred mode of transportation and it generally takes 2 changes to get there from Carcassonne, we’ve put it off.
 When Bill was planning our trip in northern Italy he saw that on our return we could stop overnight in Annecy and then get one direct train from nearby Lyon to our station at home.
 If it really were that easy (true confession at the end of this post) then we were off to see this city in the Alps!
 Continue reading “Annecy, France in 2 days”

 Bill and I have a long history with Germany.
 Soon after we met I somehow convinced him to go with me to an intensive, full immersion course in Cologne to learn the language.
 He was even courageous enough to telephone the non-English-speaking family we were going to be living with to tell them our arrival details.
 In the 30-some years since then we’ve returned many times, always traveling by train to discover another part of the country we had never visited.
 Having said that, Munich has appeared on our itinerary more than once including a few days one year at Oktoberfest.
 It was exactly as we expected, if not more, but we figured that a single stopover there would be enough.
 Then a few weeks ago our neighborhood wine merchant (caviste Jean) asked us if we were going to Oktoberfest.
 The quizzical look on my face led him to hand us a flyer about the celebration we went to on Saturday night.
 Continue reading “Oktoberfest in France”

 We look at the city’s website every morning to find out what’s going on around town.
 Somebody once told us that in a French town if the mayor’s office doesn’t know about something then it doesn’t exist.
 Although we typically search for cultural events such as art exhibits and concerts or tasting festivals of regional foods and wines, it’s here that we discovered the AVF (Welcome Wagon) for new arrivals, sports facilities such as tennis courts and swimming pools open to everyone, and city bus schedules.
 When our trash can accidentally ended up inside the collection truck along with its contents, guess where we found how to order a replacement that arrived 2 days later.
 Now that school is back in session, a special note at the top of the front page caught my eye: School lunch menus.
 Other than curiosity, we have no real need to know what the kids we say bonjour to everyday on our street are dining upon, but this country does have an international gourmet reputation so let’s see how early that begins.
-Read the rest of this entry
+Continue reading “It’s always fun to compare”

 Last Sunday I talked about our trip up to Nancy, France.
 This is the conclusion of that adventure.